tolgaduzenli/AlgorithmPractise/README.md

 # AlgorithmPractise

 This project contains different algorithm problems and solutions.
+All codes are developing according to Robert C. Martin's 'Clean Code' book and I am doing refactor time to time based on Martin Fowler's 'Refactoring' book rules.
+If you have any suggestion or question, please feel free to put comment or pull request.

+General information about the problems;

     #Well format Parenthesis
     This question is from Cracking the code interview pdf.
 I modified that problem a little bit.